directus-labs/guest-authoring/travel-journal/index.md

 You'll need:

 - [Node.js](https://nodejs.org/en/) and a code editor installed on your machine.
 - A Directus project created either using [Directus Cloud](https://directus.cloud/) or [run locally on your machine.](https://docs.directus.io/getting-started/quickstart.html).
-This tutorial on the otherhand uses the Directus SDK via NPM.
 - Some knowledge of the Vue.js Composition API.

 ## Creating A Vue.js Project